The Bankrate promise

-The number of students who choose to study abroad has been on the rise, with more than 350,000 students studying abroad in 2018-19, according to Open Doors data.
 Most undergrads do a study abroad program in their junior year, but these days you can find programs that are a good fit no matter where you are in your undergraduate experience.
-If you’re considering study abroad, it’s best to start your planning early; that way you can find the best program for your needs and begin to budget for any extra expenses.
+If you’re considering one of these programs, it’s best to start planning early to find the right fit for your academic needs and interests and budget for any extra expenses.

 - In 2018-19, 347,099 students participated in study abroad.
 That was up 2.3 percent from the previous year.

-- More than 42 percent of study abroad students are in their junior year, while 27 percent are in their senior year.
+- 27 percent of study abroad students are in their junior year, while more than 33 percent are in their senior year.

 - Around two-thirds of study abroad students are women.